 Hot air balloon safaris

-Most often your hot air balloon adventure will last around 1 hour and end with a champagne breakfast upon returning to earth.
-What better way is there to start your day!
+Most hot air balloon adventures last around one hour and end with a champagne breakfast upon returning to Earth.
+It's an unforgettable way to start your day!

 Wayfairer’s Favourite: Saruni Wild, Masai Mara

-Thea’s top tips for your Kenya safari holiday
+Thea’s Top Tips for your safari holiday in Kenya

-- Charge your camera or smartphone - and most importantly know how to use your camera!
-I have seen many fellow travellers decide that a safari experience is the best time to learn to use a new camera only to be disappointed with the lack of usable photos.
-Please don’t fall into this trap!
-Whilst a good camera is a useful addition to your packing list it is important to know how to use it effectively to ensure you not only get good shots but also have time left spare to appreciate what you are witnessing.
-If in doubt a mobile phone will take a surprisingly good photo that can put larger cameras to shame nowadays otherwise leave the camera at home and simply enjoy the experience with your own eyes.
+While a good camera is a useful addition to your packing list, it is important to know how to use it effectively to ensure you not only get good shots but also have time left to appreciate what you are witnessing.
+If in doubt, many smartphones now take surprisingly good photos.
+Alternatively, leave the camera at home and simply enjoy the experience with your own eyes.